Drosophil/data_processing/README.md

 hyperthreading - True is system CPU has hyperthreading, False if it has not.
 Important for speed adjustment, it is better to operate on physical cores, not hyperthreaded abstract ones.
 Int the output there should be no duplicates.
+NB: Output file is opened in append mode, so if it exists, it will grow in size.

 2. MolecularPropertiesProcessorIO class.
 This class should be used if the size of an input file is unknown or it is too large to load in memory.
 Class does not return pandas DataFrame, but saves transformed data in output csv file.
-Read input file by chunks and implements simultaneous file I/O and transforming the data.
+Reads input file by chunks and implements simultaneous file I/O and transforming the data.
 Drops duplicates only within chunks, so some duplicates can be in the output.
 Usage: